-- 34. Classification of phages by the result of their effect on a bacterial cell: a virulent phage and a temperate phage.
-Consequences of interaction of the phage with a host bacterial cell: virulent and temperate phage. - 35.
-Practical application of the phage in medicine: phage diagnostics, phage therapy and prophylaxis.
-Isolation of bacteriophages. - 36.
-Phage indication: method of "streaming down drop".
-Bacteria phage typing. - 37.
+- 1. Bacterial genetics.
 Organization of genetic material in bacteria: DNA and extra-chromosomal factors of heredity (autonomous and non-autonomous).
-Plasmids: definition of the term, the plasmid DNA characteristics and physical properties, functions of plasmids, possible location, presence of tra-operon, character of control of their replication by nucleoid and compatibility of plasmids when they are located in the same cell. - 38.
+Plasmids: definition of the term, the plasmid DNA characteristics and physical properties, functions of plasmids, possible location, presence of tra-operon, character of control of their replication by nucleoid and compatibility of plasmids when they are located in the same cell. - 2.
 F-plasmids: definition of the term and variants of the location of F-plasmids in the bacterial cell.
 R-plasmids: definition of the term, composition and the ways of transfer of the plasmids from one bacterial cell to other ones.
-Plasmids of bacteriocynogenity (example with Col-plasmids of E.coli): definition of the term, composition, main peculiarities, biological and medical importance. - 39.
-Transposones: definition of the term, location in bacterial cell and composition.
-IS-elements: definition of the term, differences in comparison with transposones and functions. - 40.
+Plasmids of bacteriocynogenity (example with Col-plasmids of E.coli): definition of the term, composition, main peculiarities, biological and medical importance. - 3.
+Transposons: definition of the term, location in bacterial cell and composition.
+IS-elements: definition of the term, differences in comparison with transposons

+- and functions. - 4.
+Variability in bacteria.
 Modifications in bacteria.
-Mutations in bacteria: definition of the term and classification according to the occurring mechanism and classification of mutations according to the direction of the mutation. - 41.
+Mutations in bacteria: definition of the term and classification according to the occurring mechanism and classification of mutations according to the direction of the mutation. - 5.
 SR-dissociation: definition of the term, mechanism and biological importance.
 Mutagens: definition of the term and the conditions when a mutation occurs.
-DNA repair: photoreactivation and reparations which occur in the absence of visible light. - 42.
-Recombinant variability in bacteria: definition of the term, and forms of recombinant variability. - 43.
-Gene engineering in medical microbiology: the stages of production of the recombinant vaccine for the prophylaxis of hepatitis B. - 44.
+DNA repair: photoreactivation and reparations, which occur in the absence of visible light. - 6.
+Recombinant variability: definition of the term, and forms of recombinant variability. - 7.
+Gene engineering in medical microbiology: the stages of production of the recombinant vaccine for the prophylaxis of hepatitis B. - 8.
 Methods of genetics applied in medical diagnostics.
-Methods of molecular hybridization and polymerase chain reaction. - 45.
+Methods of molecular hybridization and polymerase chain reaction.

+- 1. Ecology of microorganisms.
+Basics of Microbiological Ecology.
 Definition of the term "ecology of microorganisms".
-Main terms of Ecological Microbiology: population, biotope, micro-biocenosis, ecological system, biosphere and onthosphere. - 46.
-Ecological relations of microorganisms in microbiocenoses: neutralism, symbiosis, competition and parasitism. - 47.
-Ecological niches of microorganisms: characteristics of micro-biocenosis and sanitary control of soil. - 48.
-Ecological niches of microorganisms: characteristics of micro-biocenosis and sanitary control of water. - 49.
+Main terms of Ecological Microbiology: population, biotope, microbiocenosis, ecological system, biosphere and onthosphere. - 2.
+Ecological relations of microorganisms in microbiocenoses: neutralism, symbiosis, competition and parasitism. - 3.
+Ecological niches of microorganisms: characteristics of microbiocenosis and sanitary control of soil. - 4.
+Ecological niches of microorganisms: characteristics of microbiocenosis and sanitary control of water. - 5.
 Micro-flora of human organism: characteristics, composition of normal intestinal micro-flora.
-The role of normal micro-flora in human organism.
+The role of normal micro-flora in human organism. - 6.
+Disturbances in composition of normal micro-flora and some approaches to the normalization of misbalance. - 7.
+Microbial decontamination: definition of the term and types of decontamination.
+Sterilization: definition of the term and methods of sterilization. - 8.
+Disinfection.
+Antisepsis.
+Asepsis: definition of the term and applied methods. - 9.
+Influence of the ecological factors on microorganisms: effect of physical factors of the natural environment (surrounding), effect of chemical factors of the natural environment. - 10.
+Resistance of fungi to the factors of the external environment.